MattSegal/audio-annotator/README.md

 - user can download annotations as JSON file
 - annotations stored in localstorage

-TODO

-- show number of clips in filelist

 # Development

 - Run dev server: `yarn serve`